-- Multimedia Art School
+- School of Multimedia Art

 - Yoyogi Animation School

-- Sapporo Anime Faculty
+- Sapporo Anime College

 - Kodansha Cultural Center

-- Osaka School of Animation
+- Osaka Animation School

-- Fukuoka Design College
+- Fukuoka College of Design

 Tokyo Designer School

-The courses that this college has are: Animation, Game Creator, Character Design, Computer Graphics, Manga and Comics, Illustration.
+The courses this college has are: Animation, Game Creator, Character Design, Computer Graphics, Manga and Comics, Illustration.

-International Design Faculty
+College of International Design

 This institution is in the city of Kouchi-shi, this school is also among the best in the world in terms of quality and standardization of animation courses.
 This institution is focused on manga and has the option of studying face-to-face and at a distance.
 The courses offered are Graphic design, Interior design, architecture, manga/comics.

-Entertainment Media School
+Amusement Media School

 The Sougou Gakuin Entertainment Media School is located in Tokyo, founded in 1993.
 The school contributes to the training of professionals in the multimedia area of entertainment, mangaka, writers, animators, computer and graphic designers and even voice actors.
-It is an art school that has a range of possibilities for those interested in working with animated media.
+It is an arts school that has a range of possibilities for those interested in working with animated media.